mfkp/morsenode/README.md

 Finally, we have the technology to rebuild the technology from hundreds of years ago!

-Written in node.js (of course), Morse Node lets you communicate with friends, enemies, and frenimies all over the world!
+Written in node.js (of course), Morse Node lets you communicate with friends, enemies, and frenemies all over the world!

 GETTING STARTED
 ===============